p-adams/pyxis/README.md

 # pyxis.ts
 # An associative container for TypeScript
-pyxis has the following properties:
+Pyxis has the following properties:

      a) Associative: values are referenced by key and not by position.